Batch Label Inference and Replacement Attacks in Black-Boxed Vertical Federated Learning: Introduction

 Federated Learning (FL) \cite{DBLP:journals/corr/McMahanMRA16,Yang-et-al:2019,Kairouz2019AdvancesAO} is a collaborative learning framework for training deep learning models with data privacy protection.
 In the original proposal of cross-device FL \cite{DBLP:journals/corr/McMahanMRA16}, data samples are distributed among different participants, thus these works can be regarded as sample-partitioned federated learning, or horizontal federated learning (HFL) \cite{Yang-et-al:2019}.
 However, feature-partitioned federated learning, or vertical federated learning (VFL) \cite{Yang-et-al:2019,Hu2019FDMLAC,Liu2019ACE,liu2018ftl,secureboost,HE2020grouptransfer} is another important scenario for many real-world applications.
 For example, when a bank and an E-commerce company collaboratively train a credit risk model, different features of the same group of users are partitioned among different parties.
 It is important to safeguard the VFL framework from attacks and data leakages.

 Because FL is a collaboration system that requires parties to exchange gradient or model level information, it has been of great research interest to study the potential information leakage from gradients.
-Previous work \cite{Deepleakage2019,DBLP:journals/corr/abs-2001-02610,Yin_2021_CVPR_batch_gradinversion} have shown that it is possible to recover pixel-level (deep leakage) raw data from transmitted gradients information.
-Previous studies on label leakage of VFL \cite{label_leakage_VFL_2021} have made the assumption that per-sample gradient is communicated and revealed in VFL, therefore the value of the gradients can be used to induce the label.
+In FL scenarios, curious parities might be honest but attempt to infer other parties' private data through inference attacks while malicious parties might manipulate the learning process for their own purposes through backdoor attacks.
+Previous works \cite{Deepleakage2019,DBLP:journals/corr/abs-2001-02610,Yin_2021_CVPR_batch_gradinversion} have shown that it is possible to recover pixel-level (deep leakage) raw data from transmitted gradients information.
+Previous studies on label leakage of VFL \cite{label_leakage_VFL_2021} have made the assumption that per-sample gradient is communicated and revealed in VFL, therefore the value of the gradients can be used to infer the label.
 However, sample-level information is not necessarily available in VFL with Homomorphic Encryption (HE) or Multi-Party Secure Computation (MPC) protection \cite{Yang-et-al:2019}, where the encrypted intermediate results are communicated, and both data and local model parameters are kept secret.
-Therefore attacks and defenses in this scenario are both challenging since only batch-leveled local gradients are available.
-In addition, FL opens doors to new backdoor attacks.
-A typical example is backdoor attacks with model poisoning.
-Many recent works \cite{Bagdasaryan2018backdoor,pmlr-v97-bhagoji19a} have shown that FL is vulnerable to model poisoning where the attacker manipulates the model's performance on an attacker-chosen backdoor task while maintaining the performance of the main task.
-These attacks only apply to HFL where model parameters are exposed.
+To draw an analogy to the white-box and black-box attack in deep learning, we consider this scenario \textbf{black-boxed VFL} whereas the VFL with plain-text communication of sample-level information \textbf{white-boxed VFL}.
+Therefore attacks and defenses in the black-boxed VFL scenario are more challenging since only batch-leveled local gradients are available.